ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 and those are now incorporated into CLM5.

-With interactive crop management and, therefore, a more accurate representation of agricultural landscapes, we hope to improve the CLM’s simulated biogeophysics and biogeochemistry.
+With interactive crop management and, therefore, a more accurate representation of agricultural landscapes, we hope to improve the CLM's simulated biogeophysics and biogeochemistry.
 These advances may improve fully coupled simulations with the Community Earth System Model (CESM), while helping human societies answer questions about changing food,